-Bile Tolerance test is used to differentiate the streptococcus agalectiae from other gram positive cocci.
+The Bile Tolerance test is used to differentiate streptococcus agalactia from other gram-positive cocci.

 Certain streptococci (S.agalactiae) and enterococci are resistant to 10-40% bile and this test is used to differentiate these from other Gram-positive cocci.